Advance Directives – Leave a Legacy

 I. Durable Power of Attorney for Health Care

-- Power of Attorney for Health Care: A written legal document, authorizing someone to act on your behalf, which specifically addresses medical and health care issues.
+- Power of Attorney: A written legal document, authorizing someone to act on your behalf, which specifically addresses medical and health care issues.

 - Durable Power of Attorney: A power of attorney that remains in effect even if you later become incapacitated.